Saric-Group/trimem_sbeady/README.md

 - ```MC``` $\rightarrow$ ```fix gcmc```, ```fix bond/create```
 - ```REACTION``` $\rightarrow$ ```fix bond/react```

-Please feel free to add or delete as many LAMMPS packages as you want.
-You can always come back and recompile LAMMPS with additional packages in the future if you need it.
+If you are missing specific packages or you want to extend your installation, you can always come back and recompile LAMMPS with additional packages.

-If you try the above compilation and it is not working, try loading the openmpi module by typing ```module load openmpi``` in the cluster.
+For HPC clusters: If you try the above compilation and it is not working, try loading the openmpi module first by typing ```module load openmpi``` in the cluster.

-Finally to make LAMMPS accessible for python, i.e. making and copying the shared libaries.
+Finally to make LAMMPS accessible for python, i.e. making and copying the shared libaries, use

 ```bash
 make install-python